History of English: Middle English

-Until the 14th century, Anglo-Norman and then French were the language of the courts and government.
-Even after the decline of Norman, standard French retained the status of a formal or prestige language, and about 10,000 French (and Norman) loan words entered Middle English, particularly terms associated with government, church, law, the military, fashion, and food (see English language word origins and List of English words of French origin).
-The strong influence of Old Norse on English (described in the previous section) also becomes apparent during this period.
+The strong influence of Old Norse on English becomes apparent during this period.
 The impact of the native British Celtic languages that English continued to displace is generally held to be very small, although a few scholars have attributed some grammatical forms, such as periphrastic "do", to Celtic influence.
 These theories have been criticized by a number of other linguists.
 Some scholars have also put forward hypotheses that Middle English was a kind of creole language resulting from contact between Old English and either Old Norse or Anglo-Norman.

 English literature began to reappear after 1200, when a changing political climate and the decline in Anglo-Norman made it more respectable.
 The Provisions of Oxford, released in 1258, was the first English government document to be published in the English language after the Norman Conquest.
 In 1362, Edward III became the first king to address Parliament in English.
 The Pleading in English Act 1362 made English the only language in which court proceedings could be held, though the official record remained in Latin.
-By the end of the century, even the royal court had switched to English.
+By the end of the century, the royal court had switched to English.
 Anglo-Norman remained in use in limited circles somewhat longer, but it had ceased to be a living language.
 Official documents began to be produced regularly in English during the 15th century.
 Geoffrey Chaucer, who lived in the late 14th century, is the most famous writer from the Middle English period, and The Canterbury Tales is his best-known work.

 The English language changed enormously during the Middle English period, in vocabulary, in pronunciation, and in grammar.
 While Old English is a heavily inflected language (synthetic), the use of grammatical endings diminished in Middle English (analytic).
 Grammar distinctions were lost as many noun and adjective endings were levelled to -e.
-The older plural noun marker -en (retained in a few cases such as children and oxen) largely gave way to -s, and grammatical gender was discarded.
+The older plural noun marker -en, retained in a few cases such as children and oxen, largely gave way to -s.
+Grammatical gender was discarded.
 Definite article þe appears around 1200, later spelled as the, first appearing in East and North England as a substitute for Old English se and seo, nominative forms of "that."

-English spelling was also influenced by Norman in this period, with the /θ/ and /ð/ sounds being spelled th rather than with the Old English letters þ (thorn) and ð (eth), which did not exist in Norman.
+English spelling was also influenced by Norman in this period, with the /θ/ and /ð/ sounds being spelled th, rather than with the Old English letters þ (thorn) and ð (eth), which did not exist in Norman.
 These letters remain in the modern Icelandic and Faroese alphabets, having been borrowed from Old English via Old West Norse.